Rav91/Clock-Wisdom/README.md

 3. A worker can clock-in, clock-out, start lunch, end lunch, calculate their salary, request the current day off, schedule day offs and view day off status

 ## References Used

+Some of reference might be missing thorughout the course App Development, if copyright is violated, please reach out and related content will be taken off.

 https://blog.alexdevero.com/react-express-sqlite-app/ (Project structure ideas)